kimpham54/rust-book-homework-kim/README.md

 - match has a catch all pattern some variable name
 - can use _ a special pattern that matches any value but does not bind to that value (don't bring that value into the match arm to be used)

+- use `if let` if you just want to handle a Some(T) without having to write a handle case for None (i.e. `_ => ()`). else is like the _ case if you want but don't have to use
+- if let is syntax sugar for match, runs code when the value matches one pattern and ignores all other values

+#### Chapter 7 Project Management - packages, crates, modules

+- useful to organize code, group functionality, separate code
+- Packages (one or more crates set of functionality, min 1 crate max 1 library crate)
+- Crates (binary and library)
+- Modules
+- Paths

+- src/main.rs - crate root part of module called crate
+- src/lib.rs - library crate, crate root too part of module called crate
+- src/bin - put your binary crates here